jeqo/ak-docs/content/security.md

 1.  **[Extended Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.12)**\
     Certificates may contain an extension field that controls the purpose for which the certificate can be used.
-If this field is empty, there are no restricitions on the usage, but if any usage is specified in here, valid SSL implementations have to enforce these usages.\
+If this field is empty, there are no restrictions on the usage, but if any usage is specified in here, valid SSL implementations have to enforce these usages.\
     Relevant usages for Kafka are: